igorlfs/nvim-dap-view/README.md

             position = "left",
             -- List of adapters for which the terminal should be hidden hide = {},
+            -- Hide the terminal when starting a new session start_hidden = false,
         },
     },
 }